Survey Tool Guide

 Regional Inheritance

 An inheritance vote is useful if there are no differences in spelling conventions and political relations between your locale and the parent locale.
-Abstaining from voting may have the same effect, but if another vetter votes for something different, your Abstained vote means that it's not opposed by you; thus, your intention is not known to others.
-By voting for the blue inheritance value you make your opinion known to other vetters.
+Abstaining from voting may appear to have the same effect, but if another vetter votes for something different, their vote may cause the winning vote to change.
+By voting for the blue inheritance value you make your opinion known to other vetters and the CLDR TC.

-There is a new style for the progress widget that shows your voting progress on the page in the upper right corner of the Survey Tool next to the Info Panel toggle.
-You will see details of your progress when you hover over the widget, including what progress is being measured, and the total number of items remaining for you to vote on in that category.
-Your progress is measured based on the coverage level you have set, so make sure that it is set correctly.
+There is a progress widget that shows your voting progress on the page in the upper right corner of the Survey Tool next to the Info Panel toggle.
+You can see details of your progress when you hover over the widget, including what progress is being measured, and the total number of items remaining for you to vote on in that category.
+Your progress is measured based on the coverage level you have set, so make sure your coverage level is set correctly at the start of the new cycle.

-Note: The total progress widget is currently only visible when the dashboard is open.
+[!Note:] The progress widget is currently only visible when you are signed in and the dashboard is open.

 Page progress